Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Vertical AI agents expand risks.
 Weak governance creates liabilities.

-Prompt leakage threatens data.
-Sensitive info leaks through prompts, logs, integrations.
+- Prompt leakage threatens data: Sensitive info leaks through prompts, logs, and integrations.
 Internal system links expose every action and token.
 Poor log retention or access equals no logs in danger.

 Vertical AI Agents vs Horizontal AI Agents